Jay-Idrees/Code-Refactor-Semantic-HTML-CSS/readme.md

 # Title

- The Power of semantic tags in HTML to add some 'Class' to Websites
+ The Power of semantic HTML tags in adding 'Class' to Websites

 # About
- I designed this website during the first week of my coding boot Camp experience at Columbia University, NY, USA on 9/25/2020.
+ I designed this website during the first week of my coding boot Camp experience at Columbia University, NY, USA.
+Date of publication: 9/25/2020.

- This website is abut an imaginary company named Horiseon, which conducts SEO (Search Engine Optimization) operations.
-SEO is the process of improving the quality and quantity of website traffic to a website or a web page from search engines.
+ This website is about an imaginary company Horiseon, which conducts SEO (Search Engine Optimization) operations.
+SEO is a process of improving the quality and quantity user traffic to a website from search engines.

- If interested, please refer to the link below for more detail: https://en.wikipedia.org/wiki/Search_engine_optimization
+ If interested in learning more about SEO, please refer to the link below for more detail: https://en.wikipedia.org/wiki/Search_engine_optimization

  # Contact

- Full-Stack Software and Web Developer

  Jay J. Idrees, MD, MPH

  jidrees@live.com

+ Full-Stack Software and Web Developer

 # Repository contents